fixthestatusquo/proca-cli/README.md

   --[no-]simplify  flatten and filter to output only the most important attributes, mostly relevant for json

 DESCRIPTION
-  create setting to access the server authentication
+  create setting to access to a server

 ALIASES
   $ proca config setup